-Persistent Review attenders could be withdrawn from the playground for a set period; this will be on the discretion of the SLT member who is working with the child.
+Persistent Review attenders could be withdrawn from the playground for a set period.

 We understand that children will have disputes with one another in the playground as part of growing up.
 We believe in helping them to develop those important life-skills which enable them to resolve conflicts appropriately and effectively.
 We aim to do this through discussion, modeling and where necessary consequences.